 Sales (and any promotion) is very similar.

 If you want to make the jump to sales manager, then you’re going to have to start proving you can take on the relevant responsibilities.
-You’ve got to start being the unofficial leader of the department.
+You have to start being the unofficial leader of the department today.

-You have to show your employer that you are the only person who is capable of bringing the team together and getting better results out of them.
+Show your employer that you are the only person capable of bringing the team together and getting the best results out of them.

 1) Challenge yourself

-Be sure to track your activity and success rates through your sales software.
+Track your personal activity and success rates through your sales software.
 Set sales goals for yourself.
 Try to actively increase email open rates, meetings booked, and deals closed on a weekly basis.
 A good team leader doesn’t just inspire others with words, they lead by example.

 2) Become a minor mentor

-If someone new joins the team or there’s a team member who’s struggling to hit their targets, help them out.
-It’s great practice as a leader and will help establish you as a valuable member of the team.
+If someone new joins the team — or if there’s a team member who’s struggling to hit their targets — help them out.
+It’s great practice acting as a leader, and it will establish you as a valuable member of the team.

 3) Take responsibility

-You have to own up and take responsibility for your mistakes.
-But you’ve also got to take on more responsibility when it’s available.
+It’s also important that you take on more responsibility when it’s available.
 Show yourself to be a trustworthy team player who’s not afraid to take on challenging tasks.

-It’s going to mean longer days and a more stressful work life without the extra money in the short term, but it will eventually be a huge feather in your cap when the promotion decision is made.
+It’s going to mean longer days, and a more stressful work life without any extra money, but in the long run it will be a huge feather in your cap when the promotion decision is being made.

 5) Plan for It